Jammy2211/PyAutoLens/README.rst

     masked_imaging = imaging.apply_mask(mask=mask)

     """
-    We model the lens galaxy using an EllIsothermal MassProfile and the source galaxy using an EllSersic LightProfile.
+    We model the lens galaxy using an elliptical isothermal mass profile and the source galaxy using an elliptical sersic light profile.
     """
     lens_mass_profile = al.mp.EllIsothermal
     source_light_profile = al.lp.EllSersic